Quirktree/info314-website/docs/assignments/lab3.md

 * Remove the dns display filter and replace it with tls (web traffic).
 * Open one of the tls packets in byte view too.

-**Deliverable**
+**Report**:

-* Examine the bytes view of the two packets.
+18. Examine the bytes view of the two packets.
 Do you see any human readable values in the output?

-  * Looking at these two packets and others in your capture, does Wireshark provide any clues about whether or not your DNS is encrypted?
+19. Looking at these two packets and others in your capture, does Wireshark provide any clues about whether or not your DNS is encrypted?

-  * Does it provide any clues on whether your web traffic is encrypted?
+20. Does it provide any clues on whether your web traffic is encrypted?

-* Attacker:
+Attacker:
-  * What information might an outside observer be able to glean about your computing activities by capturing your DNS traffic?
+21. What information might an outside observer be able to glean about your computing activities by capturing your DNS traffic?

-  * Was any discernible information revealed (as far as you can tell) through your web traffic?
+22. Was any discernible information revealed (as far as you can tell) through your web traffic?